vantage6/v6-kaplan-meier-py/docs/v6-kaplan-meier-py/implementation.rst

 ``get_unique_event_times``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Get the local unique event times.
-Depending on the privacy gaurds set in the node, noise might be added to the unique event times.
+Depending on the privacy guards set in the node, noise might be added to the unique event times.
 The exact same noise applied in this step will also be applied in the ``get_km_event_table`` step.